XZhang00/M-Thinker/README.md

 We released the training data for Iter1 on <img src="image.png" alt="huggingface" width="16"> [M-Thinker-1.5B-RL-Iter1-data](https://huggingface.co/datasets/XueZhang-bjtu/M-Thinker-1.5B-RL-Iter1-data) or <img src="image.png" alt="huggingface" width="16">  [M-Thinker-7B-RL-Iter1-data](https://huggingface.co/datasets/XueZhang-bjtu/M-Thinker-7B-RL-Iter1-data).

-If you want to conduct our training procedure on other models, you need reconstruct the training data based on your own cold-started model.
+If you want to conduct our training procedure on other models, you need to reconstruct the training data based on your own cold-started model.
 For example:

 ```
 # Split the translated Light-R1-SFT (76K) data into training data for cold-start SFT and the rest of the data